Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 2: Danger Sense

 You gain an uncanny sense of when things aren’t as they should be, giving you an edge when you dodge perils.
-You have Advantage on Dexterity saving throws unless you have the Incapacitated condition.
+You have :d20-adv: Advantage on :d20-save: Dexterity saving throws unless you have the Incapacitated condition.

 ### Level 2: Reckless Attack

 You can throw aside all concern for defense to attack with increased ferocity.
 When you make your first attack roll on your turn, you can decide to attack recklessly.
-Doing so gives you Advantage on attack rolls using Strength until the start of your next turn, but attack rolls against you have Advantage during that time.
+Doing so gives you :d20-adv: Advantage on :d20-attack: attack rolls using :ability-str: Strength until the start of your next turn, but attack rolls against you have :ability-adv: Advantage during that time.

 ### Level 3: Barbarian Subclass